ChentaoMa/homework_1/README.md

 1. Because the ID is determined when the question is created and does not change.
 As a result, there may be many identical IDs in the list.

 2. From the `Bug 2` I got the result list 2,1 .
 Then the existence of this problem has become inevitable.
 Just refresh the web page again and got the 2,1,2.
-Then DELETE with ID 2 .
+Then DELETE by ID 2 .
 Got 2,2

 3. Because the ID is obtained by looking up the position of the question in the list.
 So there's a theoretical possibility of duplication.
 But according to common sense, this situation does not make sense.
 One possible solution is to construct a counter.
 And ID is equal to the current value of the counter.